davechurchill/StarcraftAITournamentManager/README.md

 1. Run client/run_client.bat

 Note: Exactly one client instance can be run per machine.
-Clients can be run on a physical or a virtual machine, as long as your LAN settings can handle StarCraft's UDP communication.
+Clients can be run on a physical or a virtual machine (minimum 2 CPU cores), as long as your LAN settings can handle StarCraft's UDP communication.
 One client can be run on the same machine as the server.
 I regularly run sample tournaments with the server and one client running on a physical machine, with a 2nd client running in a VM.